APPLE OPERATIONS, Hollyhill, Thursday June 22nd at 6:40pm (sharp) is the venue for our June Read More

 – Transition Year Work Experience

-The dates of the programme for 2018 are not yet confirmed.
+The dates of the programme for 2018 are:

 CEIA.ie (Cork’s Technology Network) represents Information, Communications and Technology (ICT) companies in the Cork region.
 The demand for highly skilled Electronic Engineering graduates is growing steadily both from the major multinational electronics corporations located here and the indigenous Irish electronics industry.
 Ireland hosts some of the best electronics companies in the world and in order for these companies to grow and expand we need to ensure a supply of highly skilled, capable and innovative graduates.